LucksLab/r2d2_v2/README.md

 ## Environment Notes

 - Spats v1/v2 and R2D2 v1 both use Python 2.7, but R2D2 v2 uses Python 3;
-    - It is expected that Spats v3 will be done in Python 3 and potentially more tightly integrated with R2D2.
+    - It is expected that Spats v3 will be done in Python 3 and potentially be more tightly integrated with R2D2.
 - Both MemeRNA and RNAstructure require some specific environment variables to be set first before running R2D2.
+[TODO]

 ## Configuration